 1. In-Context Memory (Working Memory)

-This is the conversation window itself — everything in the current prompt.
-It's fast, requires no retrieval, and is always accurate to the current session.
-The problem: it's bounded by the context window (128K tokens for Claude 3.5 Sonnet, 1M for Gemini 1.5 Pro), it resets between sessions, and you pay for every token on every call.
+This is the conversation window itself: everything in the current prompt.
+It is fast, requires no retrieval, and is always accurate to the current session.
+The problem is that it is bounded by the context window, it resets between sessions, and you pay for every token on every call.

 Most agents use only this type of memory.